FAQ: Vaccines, Vaccination Policies, and Campus Reactivation

 Students can provide verification of a COVID-19 vaccination by submitting evidence of vaccination through the CUNYfirst portal.
 A user guide on how to upload proof of vaccination can be found here.

 What is the deadline for uploading or submitting my vaccination documentation?

-In-person students need to share their proof of being fully vaccinated no later than January 18, 2022 for the Spring 2022 term.
+In-person students need to share through CUNYfirst their proof of being fully vaccinated no later than January 18, 2022 for the Spring 2022 term.